Replenishing the Imagination

 I drive on.

-What is sparking your imagination today?
+What is replenishing the imagination for you today?

 Browse more posts from our Poet Laura